Lake Station, Indiana: Parks and recreation

+Government

+The mayor of Lake Station since January 1, 2020, is Bill Carroll.

 Education

 Lake Station Community Schools serves most of Lake Station.
 Some portions are served by River Forest Community School Corporation.

 The Lake Station Community Schools district consists of two elementary schools, Virgil I. Bailey and Alexander Hamilton, and one combined junior and senior high school Thomas A. Edison Junior-Senior High School.

 The River Forest Community School Corporation serves the West End of Lake Station (approximately one-third of the city).
 River Forest High School, River Forest Junior High School, John I. Meister Elementary School, and Henry S. Evans Elementary School are all within the city limits of Lake Station (as the result of the city's 1972 annexation of previously unincorporated parts of Hobart Township).

-Public libraries

-Lake County Public Library operates the Lake Station - New Chicago Branch, which also serves New Chicago, at 2007 Central Avenue in Lake Station.